sigma-z/Dive/README.md

  * PHP 5.3 or greater (UnitTests need 5.3.2)
  * [Symfony's EventDispatcher](https://github.com/symfony/EventDispatcher)
  * Important: SQLite 3.8.5 up to 3.8.9 not supported! @see Issue #8
+   * PHP version bundled with incompatible SQLite libraries: 5.5.21 and 5.6.5

 Feature list
 ---